etica/eticapool/README.md

 ### CONFIGURING  - set up  pool.config.json

 ##### pool.config.json
-SHARING YOUR POOL CONFIG can expose your private keys.  !!! be cautious!!! update pool.config.template.json with your parameters and rename it pool.config.json
+SHARING YOUR POOL CONFIG can expose your private keys.  !!! be cautious!!!
+update pool.config.template.json with your parameters and rename it pool.config.json
+For tests you can generate new private keys on this website: https://vanity-eth.tk/
+For prod check online tutorials, you can get private keys using geth command line and then exporting to metamask or directly in metamask

 ## Deploy a BatchedPayments.sol Contract
 Deploy BatchedPayments.sol contract (it is the contract in deploythis folder).
 Then after deploy, Enter the address of your BatchedPayments contract in src/config/DeployedContractInfo.json

 ## HOW TO TEST